-Residents will be following the tighter restrictions now in place around social distancing and staying home as a result of the COVID-19 pandemic.
+Following the latest Government announcement, residents will be following the new lockdown measures and staying home as a result of the Covid-19 pandemic.
 This advice is in place to limit the spread of the virus and to keep as many people as safe and well as possible.

 Cllr Shelley Powell, Knowsley Council’s Cabinet Member for Communities and Neighbourhoods said:

 “It’s a stressful time for us all but for some people, being asked to stay at home presents even more challenges and anxiety.
 It is really important that we reach out to these people to make sure they have the information and advice they need to get help – if they need it.
 The message is clear – you are not alone and you don’t have to suffer in silence.”

 If you, your child or anyone in the family are at immediate risk of harm, you should contact the police urgently, call 999.